open-telemetry/opentelemetry-specification/specification/api-metrics.md

 width.

 Unrestricted Measure instruments are an option to support distributions that include negative values.
-Examples: fan speed, velocity, longitude.
+Example: velocity, longitude.

 ### Observer

-Observer instruments are used to report a current set of values at the time of collection.
-Observer instruments report not only current values, but also _which label sets are current_ at the moment of collection, as a coherent set of values.
-These instruments reduce collection cost because they are computed and reported only once per collection interval, by definition.
+Observer instruments are used to enter a _current set of values_ at a point in time.
+Observer instruments are asynchronous, with the use of callbacks allowing the user to enter multiple values per collection interval.

+Observer instruments enter not only current values, but also effectively _which label sets are current_ at the moment of collection.
+These instruments can be used to compute probabilities and ratios, because values are part of a set.

-Unlike Counter and Measure instruments, Observer instruments are synchronized with collection, used to report values, on demand, calculated by the program itself.
-There is no aggregation across time for Observer instruments by definition, only the current value is defined.
+Unlike Counter and Measure instruments, Observer instruments are synchronized with collection.
+There is no aggregation across time for Observer instruments by definition, only the current set of values is semantically defined.

-Observer instruments can be declared as monotonic.
-A monotonic measure instrument supports reporting values that are not less than the value reported in the previous collection interval.
+These values are considered coherent, because measurements from an Observer instrument in a single collection interval are considered simultaneous.
+The set of measurements entered through one callback invocation implicitly share a timestamp.

+#### Range options

+Observer instruments are Absolute by default, meaning `Observe()` logically accepts only non-negative values.
+Absolute observers are commonly used for measuring things like cpu-load or queue sizes.

+Unrestricted Observer instruments can be used for quantities that can be negative, such as account balance or degrees Celsius.

+Observer instruments can be declared as _Monotonic_, a special kind of range option that applies only to Observer instruments.
+The range of a Monotonic Observer logically must be greater than or equal to the preceding value.

+#### Aggregation options

+TODO: HERE

 When aggregating Observer instrument values across dimensions other than time, Observer instruments may be treated like Counters (to